MS Lady of Mann

 Following the 1999 TT period, she was not sent to her usual Madeira charter, but instead retained as a back-up vessel for Ben-my-Chree.
 The winter of 1999 led to a long programme of sailings for Lady of Mann, with the fastcraft and Ben-my-Chree unable to operate.
 The following year after TT, she was sent to the Azores for a three-month charter.
 During the winter of 2000–01, Lady of Mann maintained the company's Douglas–Liverpool services, before entering Cammell Laird yard for a refit to comply with the latest SOLAS regulations, which included a new fast response craft on her starboard boat deck.

-Due to the foot and mouth outbreak, Lady of Mann's 25th anniversary cruise to her birthplace in Troon was cancelled, to prevent the disease reaching the island.
+Due to the foot and mouth outbreak, Lady of Manns 25th anniversary cruise to her birthplace in Troon was cancelled, to prevent the disease reaching the island.
 This also led to cancellation of the annual TT races.
 The following year's TT saw "the highest recorded traffic for about 20 years".
 Lady of Mann covered for Ben-my-Chree on 28/29 May 2002 when the latter had to be withdrawn for emergency repairs.

 Sea Containers put the Steam Packet up for sale and it was bought by Montagu Private Equity.

 During Ben-my-Chree's major refit in 2004, sailings were covered by Lady of Mann and the chartered freight ship Hoburgen.
 The island had a record TT season in 2004 after which, Lady of Mann went out once again on charter to the Azores, returning for the winter schedule.
 During the winter of 2004, the Steam Packet Company operated only Ben-my-Chree and Lady of Mann, with the fastcraft being laid up.

 In 2005, the company sold the "Lady" to SAOS Ferries of Greece.